Q. Who is the club for?

 Q. What skills will they learn?

-A. The children will learn skills in drawing - though from our experience a standard drawing techniques lesson does not go down well!
+A. The children will learn skills in drawing through practice - though from our experience a standard drawing techniques lesson does not go down well!
 They will learn how to consider an idea (and sometimes a brief) and how to take this forward to suit the target audience.
 This includes conceiving appropriate colours/illustrations/forms etc. For example when we design buildings they are always asked to name the ‘client’.
 Over the years we have seen children learning to think and plan before they do, making vast improvements in their fine motor skills, and learning to look to the world around them for influences and ideas.
 They also become aware of contemporary trends in visual and cultural design.
-We explore design from around the world too.
+We explore design and cultures from around the world too.

 Q. Why do you 'template' things?